 - Smoking.
 Smoking can also lead to cataracts.
 If you love smoking, you are at a higher risk of getting a cataract.
 Several people have done cataract surgery because they can’t do without smoking.

 - High blood sugar.
-For a patient who has gone through test and been diagnosed with high blood sugar, they are at increased risk of having a cataract.
+A patient who has gone through a test and been diagnosed with high blood sugar, are at increased risk of having a cataract.
 If high blood sugar is not maintained correctly, it can affect people’s vision.

 - If you are like to use a steroid medication, then you are close to having a cataract.